AndyBitz/site/readme.md

 #### How to deploy

-Push to `master` to create a deployment.
+Push to `master` to create a deployment